agileware/civicrm-end-user-guide/docs/the-civicrm-community/the-civicrm-community.md

 they can move the project forward only if they find their way back into the public stream of discussion and collaboration.
-This chapter is a guide to finding and engaging in the community of people who are working together to make CiviCRM what it is and what it will become..
+This chapter is a guide to finding and engaging in the community of people who are working together to make CiviCRM what it is and what it will become.

 ## Finding the Community Online